mrFlick72/aws_course/s3/content.md

 Another very cool feature is the possibility to use S3 as a static web server in order to serve static html page, web asset, video, audio and so on.

 ## S3 storage class
+S3 offer 4 types of "storage class":
+- **S3 Standard**
+- **S3 Intelligent-Tiering**
+- **S3 Standard IA**
+- **S3 One-Zone-IA**
+- **S3 Glacier**
+- **S3 Glacier Deep Archive**

+Basically based on which storage class you choose you get more availability and durability.

+The first class **S3 Standard** is thought to be the most expensive but in the meanwhile the most available and durable, with this class you will get your content replicated to at least 3 Availability Zone.

+The **S3 Standard IA** class is though for content that has infrequent access, the price in this case is cheaper, the durability is the same, but you have per GB retrieval fees, minimal storage duration of 30 days and minimal billable object size of 128Kb.

+The **S3 One-Zone-IA** instead is cheaper of **S3 Standard IA** it is thought for infrequent access and less durable storage.
+With this class your content is not replicated across multiple Availability Zones.
+As **S3 Standard IA** ou have per GB retrieval fees, minimal storage duration of 30 days and minimal billable object size of 128Kb.

+**S3 Intelligent-Tiering** is an intelligent storage class capable to understand the object storage and adjust the storage classification.
+It is basically High available the storage is replicated across at least 3 Availability Zones, has a minimal storage duration of 30 days, no minimal billable object size but monitoring and automation fees per object apply.
+No retrieval fees.

+In any case yes before you read that right **S3 Intelligent-Tiering** is capable to "adjust the storage class configuration".
+In S3 is possible change the storage class of a bucket those process is called **Object lifecycle management**.
+Basically it is possible to manage the lifecycle and define policy to move data from a storage class to another or expire objects in order to save money for stale objects.
+Pay attention it is to configure even for version if versioning is enabled.

+**S3 Glacier** and **S3 Glacier Deep Archive** are the cheapest S3 storage class in AWS, but are thought for backup storage.
+Those are highly durable but with very slow retrieval time with fees to applied for retrieval, Glassier has a minimal duration time of 90 days with a minimal billable object size of 40k, while Glassier Deep Archive has a minimal duration time of 180 days with a minimal billable object size of 40k.
+For both archive you must first restore archived objects before you can access them

 ## S3 security model

 [To the index](https://github.com/mrFlick72/aws_course/blob/main/README.md)